Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Types of indirect characterization

-Any writing that helps us infer or deduce things about a person's psyche, emotions, values or mannerisms.
+Any writing that helps us infer or deduce things about a person's psyche, emotions, values or mannerisms can serve as indirect characterization.
 For example:

-1. Dialogue-based inference: From the way your character speaks to others in the story, your reader may deduce that they are kind, cruel, gentle, etc.
+1. Dialogue-based inference: From the way your character speaks and how they interact with others in the story, your reader may deduce that they are kind, cruel, gentle, shy etc.

 2. Implying through action: What your character does (for example jumping on a beetle to squash it) implies their character (in this case, it may imply that a character is cruel).

-So how do you use direct and indirect characterization well?
-Read tips for each (and our complete guide to description for more examples):
+Now, how do you use direct and indirect characterization well?
+Read these 8 tips below (and our complete guide to description for more examples).

 8 tips for using direct and indirect characterization